 Bloggers can take simple steps to ensure that their quality content is as rich "behind the curtain" as it is on the webpage.

-- Successful best practices for blog conversion can be as simple as repeating keywords throughout the blog post.
+Keywords - Successful best practices for blog conversion can be as simple as repeating keywords (not more than 4-5 times) throughout the blog post.
 As a business blogger, you are wise to do a bit of research as to which keywords are trending and which will most capture your business's offerings.
 That research can even begin with your previous blog posts!
 By analyzing which posts generated the most traffic, and which keywords drove visitors to your blog in the first place, you can begin to put the pieces of the puzzle together.
-(Hubspot)

 3. Blog in Pieces